Trucking

 • Safety inspections

-Who Needs an Authority?
+Who Needs an MC Authority?

-You only need an MC authority if you plan to start your own trucking company and drive as an owner-operator.
+You need an MC authority if you plan to start your own trucking company and drive as an owner-operator.
 Independent truck drivers are able to operate under the MC authority of another company and do not need their own.
 It’s important to consult your business plan and understand the risks associated with being fully on your own as a trucking company or owner-operator versus operating as an independent truck driver under another company’s MC authority.

-• Intrastate Carriers - Carriers operating exclusively within the borders of the state where their business is located
+• Intrastate Carriers: Carriers operating exclusively within the borders of the state where their business is located

-• Private Carriers - These are carriers who transport cargo belonging to their company.
+• Private Carriers: These are carriers who transport cargo belonging to their company.

-• For Hire Carriers Transporting Exempt Commodities - These are carriers who specialize in exclusively transporting non-regulated cargo.
+• For Hire Carriers Transporting Exempt Commodities: These are carriers who specialize in exclusively transporting non-regulated cargo.

-• Carriers operating exclusively within a federally designated commercial zone - Commercial zones are typically located in regions where a large metropolitan area is on the border of multiple states.
+• Carriers operating exclusively within a federally designated commercial zone: - Commercial zones are typically located in regions where a large metropolitan area is on the border of multiple states.

-• Independent Owner-Operators working for CloudTrucks - Independent Owner operators who choose to work with us drive under our authority.
+• Independent Owner-Operators working for CloudTrucks: Independent Owner operators who choose to work with us drive under our authority.
 Head to our Getting Started page to learn more.

-Independent truck drivers are not required to obtain MC authority if they choose to work for a company.
+Remember: Independent truck drivers are not required to obtain MC authority if they choose to work for a company.

 Step 1.
 Create a Business Entity